12 Weeks • 16 College Credits

 YOUR SEMESTER IN LATIN AMERICA

 Verto Education’s Latin America semester is a field semester that combines ongoing travel with experiential education in Costa Rica and the Dominican Republic.
 To keep the experience immersive and customize support, students are assigned a cohort of fellow students with whom they will travel throughout the semester.
 Please note that the below itinerary is a sample – while all students spend 4 weeks in the Dominican Republic and 8 weeks in Costa Rica, student cohorts will experience these two destinations in blocks, either starting or ending in the Dominican Republic.
-Students take part in meaningful, thought-provoking work in critical areas such as public health, international development, and Latin American history, and make life-long connections with a small group of fellow travelers while being completely immersed in local communities and cultures.
+Students take part in meaningful, thought-provoking work in critical areas such as environmental science, international development, and Latin American history, and make life-long connections with a small group of fellow travelers while being completely immersed in local communities and cultures.

 Example Cohort Itinerary